UBC-MDS/pokehelperr/README.md

 ## Usage

- After installing the package, please follow the below instructions :
+ After installing the package, please follow the below instructions:
+(See <https://ubc-mds.github.io/pokehelperr/> for a more detailed guide.)

 ```
 library(pokehelperr)
 ```

 <br>

 `get_types`: